 - If you use pop quizzes, make them an optional way to earn extra points.

 - If you use classroom handouts, post them on Blackboard.
 Make sure that PDF documents are text selectable.
-Please contact our office if you need assistance with this.
+Please contact our office if you need assistance.

 - Schedule varying office hours.
 Having a combination of morning, mid-day, and evening hours makes you more accessible to your students.